ccverak/carloscastellanos.dev/content/posts/2018-08-15-serverless-demystified.md

 ### My recommendations

-* Start small, do demos, smaller apps, or part of existing apps.
+* Start small, with demos, smaller apps, or parts of existing apps.

 * Understand your team, your organization and product before approaching architectures.
 Do you have one team, many teams, what are the boundaries of your product?
 All of that may have an impact on the architecture ([Conway’s law](https://en.wikipedia.org/wiki/Conway%27s_law))

-* Find the middle ground between microservices and monoliths before starting to lower, when possible, the impact of changes if you make wrong decisions.
+* Find the middle ground between microservices and monoliths before starting to lower when possible, the impact of changes if you make wrong decisions.

 * Implement Correlation Ids for logging so it would be easier to trace one request across the system if your request hits many functions.